 She was trying to read the card, holding it a distance before making out the words.
 She read it aloud and Mr Garnett looked worryingly at her.

 ‘To Mr and Mrs Garnett – forever in our hearts – Rest in Peace – All at No. 66’

 You could say they found out then, after all this time wondering what happens next, got to a point when they didn’t know beyond the moment… They never did go upstairs.

-It was the first thing to block out when it had happened.
-They carried on living in the one room.
+It was the first thing to block out when it had happened and they’d carried on living in one room.

 story by John Riley